nottrobin/docs/src/en/network-spaces.md

 - Any given subnet can be part of one and only one space.
 - All subnets within a space are considered "equal" in terms of routing.

-!!!
-Note:
+[note]
 Network spaces are currently only supported by the MAAS and EC2 providers.
+[/note]

 ## Use case